 servers, which is the world’s biggest technology infrastructure provider.

-our servers.
-We never ask for credit card numbers.
-(When you pay your bill, we use www.stripe.com, which is
+our servers; we never ask for credit card numbers.
+When you pay your bill, we use www.stripe.com, which is one of

 hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to

 remember and process the items in your shopping cart.
 Cookies are also used to help us understand your